 We can help you create an internship search plan.

-For-credit internships are available to juniors and seniors who wish to pursue an opportunity linked to their areas of study.
-Internships are supervised by a Faculty Internship Supervisor or Internship Specialist who helps facilitate learning and self-reflection.
+The Academic Internship Course (for-credit) is available to juniors and seniors who wish to pursue an opportunity linked to their areas of study.
+Internships are supervised by an Internship Specialist or Faculty Internship Supervisor who helps facilitate learning and self-reflection.
 Learn more about the guidelines and process for obtaining a for-credit internship below.

-Read the complete for-credit internship guidelines here.
+Read the complete Academic Internship Program Guidelines here.
 Highlights include:

-- Internship must be aligned with area of study
+- Internship must be aligned with student’s area of study.

 - The bulk of the internship work must take place at the site.
 Remote internships will typically not be approved.

-- Student will not normally receive more than three internship credits total; a maximum of two credits will be awarded for each internship.
+- A student will not typically receive more than a total of three internship credits while at the College; a maximum of two credits will be awarded for each internship.
 Exception: Students in the “In the Loop” Program may earn a fourth internship credit during that program.

 Interested?
 Take these steps:

-- Connect with your Faculty Advisor to ensure that a for-credit internship would fit with your academic plan
+- Connect with your Faculty Academic Advisor to ensure that a for-credit internship will fit into your academic plan.

-Deadlines to obtain an internship and submit all for-credit internship registration materials:
+Deadlines to obtain an internship and submit the for-credit internship application:

-Fall/Spring: Students should work with their Faculty Internship Supervisor to complete and submit Phase 2 at least one week prior to the add/drop date for classes to allow time for approvals.
-The Phase 2 application is completed through the same system as Phase 1.
+Fall/Spring: Students should work with their Internship Specialist or Faculty Internship Supervisor to complete and submit their for-credit internship application at least one week prior to the add/drop date for classes to allow time for approvals.

 Students who are not yet eligible for a for-credit internship, have used all available internship credits, or wish to obtain an internship that does not meet for credit internship guidelines may choose to pursue a non-credit internship.
-Some internships are only available for-credit through Faculty Internship Supervisors; in these cases, students will work with their career advisor to search for non-credit internships, if available.
+Some internships are only available for credit through Internship Specialists or Faculty Internship Supervisors; in these cases, students will work with their Career Advisor to search for non-credit internships, if available.